 If that's you, then you need to have a plan and a script to guide you through the conversation.
 I say 'conversation' because, no, you will not be breaking up via text or, God forbid, social media!
 That's the coward's way out and it can lead to prolonged angst for both of you, not to mention souring your relationship forever and even spilling over to new relationships you might want to make with other people.
 It's a small world, and never forget that.

+So, have a plan and write a script containing what you're going to say.
 The plan involves charting a course for your conversation.
 The words come later.
 The course is the direction you want to steer the conversation in.
 You could start by choosing the right moment to bring up the topic, then consider where you'll begin, how you'll take the conversation forward, and how you'll deliver your message.

 Look at it from as objective a viewpoint as possible.
 You're breaking it off with a person who you have probably loved in the past or at least been very fond of.
 You want to break off the formal relationship but still want to be friends - or, at the very least, not be enemies.
 You don't want to antagonize them by making it out to be their fault alone, but you also don't want to use the "It's not you, it's me" line because that's so insincere and transparent, not to mention lame.